San Diego Domestic Violence Attorney

 Fighting Your Domestic Violence Charges

 In the event that a trial is necessary, you will have a skilled trial lawyer ready to challenge every aspect of the prosecutions case and fight to get you the “NOT GUILY” verdict you deserve.
-If you have been charged with spousal abuse, call San Diego domestic violence attorney Alex Ozols today for a free consultation.
+If you have been charged with spousal abuse, call us today for a free consultation.

 Corporal Injury on a Spouse - Penal Code 273.5

 California Penal Code section 273.5 makes it illegal to inflict corporal injury on a spouse or cohabitant if that injury results in a traumatic condition.
-This would happen if someone committed an offense by striking or hitting someone else who is his or her intimate partner and it caused visible injury.
-Domestic violence cases are taken very serious in San Diego.
-Even if the injury is a slight cut or a bruise the alleged perpetrator will be taken into custody.
+This occurs when a person strikes or hits another person who is his or her intimate partner and it caused visible injury.
+Domestic violence allegations are taken very seriously in San Diego.
+Even if the injury is a slight, the alleged perpetrator will be taken into custody.

 Penal code § 273.5 applies if the alleged victim was on or more of the following: